The information in this article applies to:

 When I start a new drawing, my walls and other objects are measured in metric units.
 How to I change back to imperial units?

-While it is possible to specify in your 'Dimension Defaults' that dimension lines display imperial, metric or both units of measurement in any imperial plan, it's important to remember that for accuracy in all situations, it's best to use the unit of measure that was assigned to the plan when it was created.
+While it's possible to display imperial, metric, or both units of measurement for dimensions in a plan, it's important to remember that for accuracy purposes, it's best to use the unit of measurement that was assigned to the plan when it was created.

 Make sure that when you create a template plan or layout file, you use the correct unit of measurement and that you never specify that file as your template for the other unit type.

 - Launch Chief Architect and select Edit> Preferences if you're on a Windows computer or Chief Architect> Preferences if you're on a Mac.

 - On the New Plans panel of the Preferences dialog, click the radio button beside either U.S. (Imperial) Units or Metric Units for new plans.

 Note: The out of box configuration for the default plan template for U.S. (Imperial) Units is Residential Template.plan for residential design and Kitchen and Bath Template.plan for interior design.Metric templates that install with Chief Architect will include a capital "M" in the name as well - for example, Residential TemplateM.plan and Kitchen and Bath TemplateM.plan.

 If you have the radio button set to U.S. (Imperial) Units, but the template is a style that includes an "M" in the name, use the Browse button to navigate to an imperial template (one that does not have an "M" in the file name) in the software's Data folder and click Open.

 - Click OK to close the dialog to apply your change.